 - Subscription-based apps and web services

 - Advertising-supported services

 Streaming sites and apps are frequent sources of pirated content.
+Pirates lure consumers with promises like, “stream movies online for free” or “free sports streaming.”
 Not to be confused with authorized streaming sites like HBO Max and Disney+, pirate streaming sites aggregate and offer unauthorized, stolen content.

 Some pirate subscription services allow stolen content to be streamed directly to Smart TV’s, bypassing the need for a device or a computer browser.

-Pirated content may also be offered through a device, such as an Amazon Fire Stick, that has been jail broken or altered so that additional software like Kodi or Plex apps can be installed.
+Pirated content may also be offered through a device, such as an Amazon Fire Stick, which has been jailbroken or altered so that additional software like Kodi or Plex apps can be installed.
 Kodi is an open-source media player that serves as a central hub for playing video, audio and gaming applications.
 But it can also be used to enable add-on services which may provide access to pirated channels and stolen videos.

-Pirate services also sell boxes that have been jail broken and include services that enable access to their stolen content.
+Pirate streaming sites and services also sell boxes that have been jailbroken and include services that enable access to their stolen content.
 These services are often detected and shut down, leaving the user with a “brick” – a useless piece of hardware on which they spent hard-earned money.

-Ad-supported services offer sports and entertainment for free or at low prices by including advertisements.
+Ad-supported services offer free sports streaming and the ability to watch new movies online for free or at very low prices by including advertisements.
 Although many such services are legit, some may include unauthorized, stolen content.
 Another potential problem with ad-supported services is that the site operators often have to utilize second and/or third-party sources for ads, and sometimes those ads lead unsuspecting users to malware-infected sites.

-Access legitimate streaming services on our “Where to Watch” page.
+Find safe movie and tv show streaming sites on our “Where to Watch” page.